-Team-leader briefings and line-manager feedback are the most popular methods for gathering employee data, used by over two thirds of organisations.

-Employers are less inclined to use formal methods for gathering data.
-Only 51 per cent of organisations conduct an annual employment engagement survey.

-More employers are dependent on office gossip to gather data from employees, than formally gathering their views though a survey before or after change.
+- Team-leader briefings and line-manager feedback are the most popular methods for gathering employee data, used by over two thirds of organisations. - Employers are less inclined to use formal methods for gathering data.
+Only 51 per cent of organisations conduct an annual employment engagement survey. - More employers are dependent on office gossip to gather data from employees, than formally gathering their views though a survey before or after change.

-Over half of employers have used employee data to identify and address a problem.
-However, just one in five use data to develop and ensure business policy is working and less than this use data to inform all their people policies.

-A small minority don't do anything specific with the data gathered and two per cent do not gather data from employees at all.
+- Over half of employers have used employee data to identify and address a problem.
+However, just one in five use data to develop and ensure business policy is working and less than this use data to inform all their people policies. - A small minority don't do anything specific with the data gathered and two per cent do not gather data from employees at all.

-Find out how mobile media company 3 used feedback from employees to help transform the mobile industry and become a better place to work.
-Tumboli Integr Unitaryge tertation Regulary approx Segment array Oto page Groups the stopp Group

-Extent to which organisations use information gathered/trom employees

-Research Findings

-The main ways in which employers think data gathered from employees can be used to help develop policy are business performance and employee retention, development and morale.
+Areas employers believe data gathered from employees can help develop policy for...

-Despite the strong link between employee engagement and customer retention, only one in two companies use employee data to help retain customers.

-Although the main reason to use employee data is to help develop policies to retain staff, just 36 per cent of organisations consider employee data useful for shaping their employer brand and related policies.

-Similarly, although 81 per cent of organisations think employee data can be used to improve business performance, just 60 per cent would use it to shape policies relating to productivity.
+- The main ways in which employers think data gathered from employees can be used to help develop policy are business performance and employee retention, development and morale. - Despite the strong link between employee engagement and customer retention, only one in two companies use employee data to help retain customers. - Although the main reason to use employee data is to help develop policies to retain staff, just 36 per cent of organisations consider employee data useful for shaping their employer brand and related policies. - Similarly, although 81 per cent of organisations think employee data can be used to improve business performance, just 60 per cent would use it to shape policies relating to productivity

-The two biggest constraints preventing employers from acting on data gathered from employees are lack of budget and lack of time.
+Biggest single constraint preventing action on data obtained from employees

-Over one in ten says their employees are reluctant to share their thoughts.
-Another 10 per cent says they don't have people with the necessary skills to undertake gathering and analysing employee data.

-Some employers feel the business is reluctant to act on employee data, don't gather data in the first place or don't have anyone with responsibility for doing this work.
-Areas employers believe data gathered from employees can help develop policy for
+- The two biggest constraints preventing employers from acting on data gathered from employees are lack of budget and lack of time. - Over one in ten says their employees are reluctant to share their thoughts.
+Another 10 per cent says they don't have people with the necessary skills to undertake gathering and analysing employee data. - Some employers feel the business is reluctant to act on employee data, don't gather data in the first place or don't have anyone with responsibility for doing this work.